spearmin10/koi-xsiam-runner/README.md

 ### Playbooks

 * **`Koi Script Runner` (Main Playbook)**
-  * The main playbook configured in Jobs to execute the Koi script package and handle notification processing based on the configuration layout.
+  * The main playbook configured in Jobs to execute the Koi script package and handle notification processing based on the configuration.
 * **`MMAA - Koi Script Runner`**
   * Sub-playbook utilized by the main playbook to execute the Koi script package and handle notification processing.
 * **`MMAA - Run Endpoint Script`**